Ma and Pa Trail

 The Fallston Link is a 2 mi segment dedicated on June 7, 2008, that runs from the Equestrian Center to the Edgeley Grove Farm area of Fallston.

 The Forest Hill Trail is a third, 1.75 mi link of the trail running from the duckpond at Friends Park to Melrose Lane.
 A tunnel is located at MD 23, but passes over a development street on the north end.
 Bathrooms and parking are located at each end.
 Dogs are allowed on the Forest Hill link, but horses are not.

 As of late 2020, final preparations for construction to link the two routes into one continuous trail is underway.
 At the time of the original constructions, a tunnel was built underneath of US 1 in preparation, but it is unconnected to any path system.
 Construction for an extension from Bel Air to the Edgeley Grove area in Fallston is planned, and a 4.1 mi northern link at Dooley Road, near the state line in Cardiff is under study.

+Notable incidents

+Murder of Rachel Morin

+On Saturday, August 5, 2023 at around 6:00pm, single mother of five Rachel Morin, 37, went for a walk on the Ma and Pa Trail as part of her regular exercise routine and failed to return.
+At 11:20pm, her boyfriend, Richard Tobin, reported her missing and search efforts went underway.
+Less than 24 hours later her body was discovered just off Williams St. and Ellendale St. parking lot.

+On June 14, 2024, 23-year-old El Salvador native Victor Martinez Hernandez was arrested in Tulsa, Oklahoma and charged with first- and second-degree murder, rape, and assault of Morin, after investigators identified his DNA on Morin's body.
+He was extradited to Harford County six days later and indicted by a grand jury on July 2.